zorec/ng2-pack/README.md

 This library provides APIs with different levels of abstraction.
 The highest abstraction gives you the most comfort.
 In the case you need more flexibility, you can switch to lower API.
 If that is not enough, you access even lower-level API.
 See the examples below for the illustration.

 This library is currently under the development so API may change.
-Please feel free to open issues for ideas,  comments, and questions (support requests).
+Please feel free to open issues not only for bug reports, but also for ideas, comments, and questions (support requests).
 We would love to hear your feedback.

 ## Installation
 You can install the package with yarn or npm.